ghiscoding/Realtime-TODO-Aurelia-Auth-RethinkDB/README.md

 #### Server
 Server configurations are specified in the [/server/config](https://github.com/ghiscoding/Realtime-TODO-Aurelia-RethinkDB/blob/master/server/config/) directory.
 When running `npm start` it will load the configuration that is defined in your `process.env.NODE_ENV` (environment variable, if unset it will use `development` by default).

-#### Default Ports
+### Default Ports
 Default ports for this application are `4080` for the WebUI and `4081` for the API (server) calls.
 You can change these ports by going into
 ##### CLI
-You can change them by going into [/client-cli/aurelia_project/run.js](https://github.com/ghiscoding/Realtime-TODO-Aurelia-RethinkDB/blob/master/client-cli/aurelia_project/run.js) via the variables `portApi` and `portWeb`.
+You can change the port by going into [/client-cli/aurelia_project/run.js](https://github.com/ghiscoding/Realtime-TODO-Aurelia-RethinkDB/blob/master/client-cli/aurelia_project/run.js) via the variables `portApi` and `portWeb`.
 ##### WebPack
-You can change them by going into [/client-wp/webpack.config.js](https://github.com/ghiscoding/Realtime-TODO-Aurelia-RethinkDB/blob/master/client-wp/webpack.config.js) via the variables `portApi` and `portWeb`.
+You can change the port by going into [/client-wp/webpack.config.js](https://github.com/ghiscoding/Realtime-TODO-Aurelia-RethinkDB/blob/master/client-wp/webpack.config.js) via the variables `portApi` and `portWeb`.

 ## Contributions
-Contributions are welcome, I use this project as placeholder and to help (and be helped by) people.
+Contributions are welcome, I use this project as placeholder to help (and be helped by) people.
 So please feel free to make any PR.

 ## License
 MIT